BradleyCulley/bradleyculley.github.io/_posts/2025-07-18-superman-to-superdog.md

 <p>
 He sits above me on a pillar<br/>
-in The Fortress of Solitude.
+in The Fortress of Solitude
 </p>

 <p>
-"Why a Fortress of Solitude", I say,<br/>
+"Why a Fortress of Solitude," I say,<br/>
 "when you’re already alone?".<br/>
 "Solitude is my nature", he says
 </p>